DylanScottMickelson/fast_crud_api/README.md

 Test:
 - http://127.0.0.1:6969/v1/your/custom/route

-## 📑 Examples <a name="examples"></a>

-You can find examples of using `fast_crud_api` in the `example` folder within this repository.
-These examples demonstrate creating a simple CRUD API, as well as adding custom routes.

-## 🤗 Contributing <a name="contributing"></a>

-Contributions are welcome!
-If you'd like to contribute, please take a look at our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines and instructions on reporting bugs or submitting pull requests.

 ## 🪪 License <a name="license"></a>

 `fast_crud_api` is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.

-## 📧 Contact <a name="contact"></a>

-If you have any questions, feel free to contact the creator at dylan.mickelson@free-os.org or open an issue on GitHub.